hmackamul/events.eclipse.org/content/2021/saam-mobility/speaker-guide/_index.md

 ### Instructions for submitting camera-ready (due June 8, 2021)

-Please submit the final version of your paper by registering for camera-ready in the EDAS portal and uploading there, using [this link](https://edas.info/listConferencesAuthor.php).
+Please submit the final version of your paper by registering for camera-ready in the EasyChair portal and uploading there, using [this link](https://easychair.org/my/conference?conf=esaamm2021#).
 You will also need to upload a signed author agreement.

 Before uploading:
 * Please review carefully the reviewer suggestions and make any required improvements to your paper.